cybercog/laravel-eloquent-flag/README.md

 ## Introduction

 Eloquent boolean & timestamp flagged attributes behavior.
-Enhance eloquent models with commonly used state flags like `Active`, `Published`, `Approved` and others in a minutes!
+Enhance Eloquent Models with commonly used state flags like `Active`, `Published`, `Approved` and others in a minutes!

 ## Contents